Makeblock-official/micropython-api-doc/docs/codey&rocky/codey/Face Panel.rst

 .. function:: get_pixel(pos_x, pos_y)

    Get the current on and off states of a single pixel on the panel.
-The return value is a Boolean value, where ``True``: indicates that the pixel is lit, and ``False``: indicates that the pixel is off. parameter：
+The return value is a Boolean value, where ``True``: indicates that the pixel is lit, and ``False``: indicates that the pixel is off, parameter：

     - *pos_x* The coordinates of the x-axis for the pixel on the panel.
 The parameter range is ``0 ~ 15``.
     - *pos_y* The coordinates of the y-axis for the pixel on the panel.
 The parameter range is ``0 ~ 7``.

 .. function:: toggle_pixel(pos_x, pos_y)

-   切换表情面板上单个像素点当前的亮灭状态。参数：
+   Toggle the current on and off states of a single pixel on the panel, parameter：

     - *pos_x* The coordinates of the x-axis for the pixel on the panel.
 The parameter range is ``0 ~ 15``.
     - *pos_y* The coordinates of the y-axis for the pixel on the panel.
 The parameter range is ``0 ~ 7``.